by Tony Harris • December 12, 2022

 Google Contacts – A useful integration of Google Contacts is adding or updating a contact when a new customer is created in Stripe.

-Zendesk – This consolidated customer support, sales, and marketing platform helps sales teams to better nurture leads.
+Zendesk – This consolidated customer support, sales, and marketing platform helps sales teams to nurture leads better.
 A common use case for this integration is creating a new customer or invoice in Stripe when a new ticket gets created in Zendesk.

 Intercom is a messaging platform that enables companies to communicate with website visitors through a dashboard.